 You can learn more about how to set successful career goals here.

 The past few years have all been about emphasizing your personal health.
 So, when it comes to goals, how can we forget the ones that have to do with our personal gains?

-Whether you want to get rid of your debt, quit smoking, start a side hustle, get married, or have children, all these goals are personal and very important to have in your list of goals.
+Whether you want to get rid of your debt, quit smoking, start a side hustle, have children, or travel the world, all of these goals are personal and very important to have on your list.

-Every goal you define has to be smart.
-No, we don’t mean the adjective.
-We’re referring to the acronym here.
+Every goal you define has to be SMART.

 SMART stands for: